-The Cost Of Doing Pr In Africa: It's Not Uniform, But It's More Than You Think
+The Cost Of Doing Pr In Africa - It's Not Uniform, But It's More Than You Think

-Submitted by: Media Update Editor
+Written by: Media Update Editor Save to Instapaper

 Additionally, the size of the media pool in each country can greatly impact your results, with some countries having extensive media networks and others having much smaller ones.